Home » Pyrenees » Hut-to-hut hiking in the Pyrenees: Six stunning routes + Essential info

 Cost of a hut-to-hut trek in the Pyrenees

-The prices for a hut-to-hut hike in the Pyrenees depend mainly on the number of days you’ll be spending in the mountains, whether you need all the meals or carry some food yourself, and whether you will be doing the hike self-guided or with a guided group.
+The prices for a hut-to-hut hiking adventure in the Pyrenees depend mainly on the number of days you’ll be spending in the mountains, whether you need all the meals or carry some food yourself, and whether you will be doing the hike self-guided or with a guided group.

 On average, huts in the Pyrenees charge between 50 and 70 € per night for a bed, evening meal, breakfast, and picnic.